• Skip to main content

 #3 Way to Hold Space for Highly Sensitive People – Take Time to Educate Yourself

-We need to be fully educated on what high sensitivity is because there are so many myths and misconceptions which has led to many HSP feeling misunderstood.
+We need to be fully educated on what high sensitivity is because there are so many myths and misconceptions which has led to many HSPs feeling misunderstood.
 Research into the biological basis of the trait is continuing to grow, and simply by acknowledging rather than disregarding the trait, we are helping sensitive people to feel more empowered.

 #4 Way to Hold Space for Highly Sensitive People – Provide Validation for their Experiences

-HSPs are tired of hearing phrases like, ‘you’re over- reacting’ or, ‘just get over it’ and ‘be strong’ – instead, the key is learning to hear, see and validate HSP as they truly are.
+HSPs are tired of hearing phrases like, ‘you’re over- reacting’ or, ‘just get over it’ and ‘be strong’ – instead, the key is learning to hear, see, and validate HSP as they truly are.
 We’re not trying to ‘fix’ the person or offer them advice.
 Sometimes advice can be helpful when it’s needed or asked for.
 However, it’s important to remember that usually, an HSP doesn’t want to find out how to be different but how to be embraced for who they really are.

 6 Ways to Hold Space for Highly Sensitive People